Fox News Weatherman Viciously Beaten by Group of Teens on NYC Subway

-Fox News meteorologist Adam Klotz revealed on Sunday that he was violently attacked on Saturday night by a group of “seven or eight teens” during a New York City subway ride, leaving him with bruised ribs, black eyes, and cuts across his face.
+Fox News meteorologist Adam Klotz revealed that he was violently attacked early Sunday morning by a group of “seven or eight teens” during a New York City subway ride, leaving him with bruised ribs, black eyes, and cuts across his face.

 Klotz, who has been with the network since 2017, posted two videos to his Instagram account on Sunday morning detailing the altercation and aftermath.
 Additionally, he said that law enforcement officers had apprehended at least a couple of the attackers.